 '''

-call Mutate(selected,1,'delta',delta,1);

-endsub;

 call SetMutRoutine('Mut1');

-array delta[13] /nosym (.5 .5 .5 .5 .5 .5 .5 .5 .0 10 10 10 .1);
+array delta[13] /nosym (.5 .5 .5 .5 .5 .5 .5 .5 .5 .5 10 10 10 .1);

 call SetMutProb(0.05);

 '''

-These routines execute the standard genetic operators twopoint for crossover and delta for mutation; see the section "Using Standard Genetic Operators and Objective Functions" on page 55 for a description of each.
+These routines execute the standard genetic operators twopoint for crossover and delta for mutation; see the section "Using Standard Genetic Operators and Objective Functions" on page 118 for a description of each.
 The alpha and delta variables defined in the procedure are passed as parameters to the user operators, and the crossover and mutation probabilities are set with the SetCrossProb and SetMutProb calls.